sunnydigital/cover-gen/README.md

 4. `--folder` the name of the subfolder for the outputted `.pdf` or `.docx` file to be placed in
 5. `--pdf` whether or not to output a `.pdf` or `.docx` file

-In terms, this script takes a basic template and simply outputs a specific cover letter for each company, for the addressed date, for a given role
+In simple terms, this script takes a basic template and simply outputs a specific cover letter for each company, for the addressed date, for a given role